Tyson-Skiba-Uni/EES4100_Project/README.md

 Todays Focus is
 * MODbus Loop, Add to L. List Tail
-* Two Way Linked List
+* Two Way Linked List (MODbus Tail|BACnet Head)
 * Cleaning Up Directories
 * No Warnings for Bootstrap Shell Script
+	* Currently i have warning for unused linked list functions
+	* These will be used soon
 * Neat Code
+* Started Looking into Make Dist

 Nightly
-* MODbus Error Goto was working
+* MODbus working again
-* Now getting Memory Dumps
+* Waits a second the  tries to reconect
-* Did Not Start on Linked List Yet
+* Did Not Start on Linked List Yet will start will the Tail

 ##Installation